Time to Forget

 What he gnawed for breakfast

-Searching for that stupid screwdriver
+Searching for some stupid screwdriver

 But through practice he improves